ThorsenRune/LM-Android/README.md

 # LM_Android

-Android application for controlling the LiberMano device
+Android application for controlling the LibreMano device

-Libermano is a system for restoring movements.
+LibreMano is a system for restoring movements.
 (A branch of the MeCFES system https://mecfes.wikispaces.com/)

 The parts are